 Pin This Post For Later

-If you’re planning to include some black and white photos in your wedding submission, here are some tips and tricks:
+If you’re planning to include some black and white photos in your wedding or editorial submissions, here are some tips and tricks:

 Tips For Including Black and White Photos In Your Wedding Submission

-- I think Fab You Bliss hit the nail on the head!
-When possible, I always like to include the color version of the black and white photo I chose just in case the publication would like to have both options.
+- When possible, I always like to include the color version of the black and white photo I chose just in case the publication would like to have both options.
 If you’re a wedding planner or another vendor submitting the wedding and only have access to what the photographer sent you, try to find a similar color photo of the same moment or detail that you can include along with the black and white photo you chose.
+Editors will appreciate having the option!

 - Use black and white photos when lighting isn’t in your favor.
-Sometimes black and white photos can save a shot that just isn’t quite right because of lighting, like a dim ballroom or church ceremony.
+Sometimes black and white photos can save a shot that just isn’t quite right because of lighting, like a dim ballroom, church ceremony or sparkler exit.

 - Help tune out the “color noise” in a particular setting.
 Sometimes, it can be hard working with church ceremonies or ballroom receptions because of the brightly colored carpet or wallpaper.
-I find that using black and white images here can save a submission from not being featured.
+I find that using black and white images here can save a submission!

 - Use black and white images to highlight a sentimental moment or detail.
-There’s something romantic about a black and white image.
+There’s just something a little bit more romantic about a black and white image.
 When scrolling through a wedding feature, a black and white photo really makes me stop and look.
 Use them sparingly so that they can create that “stop and look” moment to reflect on something extra special.
+Some examples might be a tear-filled reveal between a parent and bride or groom, an emotional first look, or an heirloom detail included by the couple in their design.